 Just a little further down the road is the Cassiar Cannery, another holdover from history now converted into a guesthouse and visitor attraction.

-If you head out to the Cannery, you can join a guide for a tour, or explore on your own through the interconnected buildings, boardwalks, and trails.
-The mess hall has been converted into a great little seasonal café that serves fresh, historically-inspired lunches, and the gift shop is full of funky souvenirs and handmade wares from local artisans.
+Join a guide for a tour, or explore on your own through the interconnected buildings, boardwalks, and trails.
+Both canneries have converted their facilities into unique and migcal experiences, with the NPC mess hall converted into a great little seasonal café that serves fresh, historically-inspired lunches and a gift shop full of funky souvenirs and handmade wares from local artisans.

 With an ear to the ground and a little planning, you’ll find that Rupert plays host to an array of artistic experiences that rival anything you’ll find in a larger community.
 On any particular weekend, especially in spring and fall, you’ll see posters around town advertising live local music.
 Tickets are typically under $20.
 Theatre is also alive and well in the city; small-town thespians pull big laughs during the summer stage festival and throughout the year there are dinner theatre events and other smaller productions.